 Since June 2016, she has permanently been the Team Leader in High River and she truly feels part of something innovative.
 It’s been an amazing experience and a blessing to meet so many new, wonderfully unique personalities that make her laugh on a daily basis.

 There has been an abundance of new experiences in her life.
 Camping with her family in the mountains, enjoying views while hiking along Sheep River and viewing various wildlife while riding her motorcycle through the Foothills and mountains.
 And she is excited for what the upcoming years will bring.

-Alisa strongly believes the people the AIM Society supports possess such ability, talent and tendency that is waiting to be shared with the world.
+Alisa strongly believes the people the Foothills A.I.M.
+Society supports possess such ability, talent and tendency that is waiting to be shared with the world.
 They only need the opportunity and guidance to display their abundant gifts.